The Voice of Holland season 6

-The sixth season of the Dutch reality singing competition The Voice of Holland premiered on 25 September 2015 on RTL4.
+The sixth season of the Dutch reality singing competition The Voice of Holland premiered on 25 September 2015 on RTL 4.
 Martijn Krabbé, Wendy van Dijk, and Jamai Loman all returned, as did Marco Borsato and Ali B as coaches.
 However, the sixth season saw Trijntje Oosterhuis and Ilse DeLange replaced by Dutch singer-songwriters Anouk and Sanne Hans from the band Miss Montreal.
 This is the last season that Marco Borsato appeared as a coach on the show, as he announced on 13 November 2015 that he will not be returning for the next season.
 In his place, singer Waylon will serve as coach for Season 7.
 The season was won by Maan de Steenwinkel of Team Borsato, and this is Borsato's fourth time as winning coach.

 One of the important premises of the show is the quality of the singing talent.
 Four coaches, themselves popular performing artists, train the talents in their group and occasionally perform with them.
 Talents are selected in blind auditions, where the coaches cannot see, but only hear the auditioner.

+Naomi Sharon Webster later went on to sign to rapper Drake's record label OVO Sound.